Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 ## Create a Project

-The following example shows you how to create and configure a basic Tizen .NET application.
+The following example shows how to create and configure a basic Tizen .NET application.

 To create a new Tizen .NET project you can use 3 following tools: Visual Studio, Visual Studio Code with Tizen SDK extensions or CLI tools included in Tizen SDK.